Naa Anang

 Naa Anang (born 10 March 1995) is an Australian athlete specialising in the long jump.
 She represented her country at the 2017 World Championships without reaching the final.
 In addition, she won a bronze medal at the 2015 Summer Universiade.

 Her personal best in the event is 6.81 metres set in Sydney in 2019.

+Naa Anang was part of the Australian 4 x 100m sprint relay team that finished third at the 2022 Commonwealth Games.